pyscript/docs/docs/user-guide/editor.md

     Hovering over the Python editor reveals the "run" button.

-Finally, it is possible to specify a target node into which the code editor is
+Finally, it is possible to specify a target node into which the output from `print` statements is directed:
-created:

 ```html title="Specify a target for the Python editor."
 <script type="mpy-editor" target="editor">